dirtsimple/imposer/specs/Basics.cram.md

 ### JSON and YAML

-### Imposing Named States
+### Imposing State Modules

-States are imposed by sourcing the compiled form of their `.state.md` file, at most once.
-States can require other states by calling `require` with one or more state names.
+State modules are imposed by sourcing the compiled form of their `.state.md` file, at most once.
+Modules can require other modules by calling `require` with one or more state names.

 ````sh
 # Mock have_state and __load_state